Arvind Victor Shah: Life

 Shah was born in India to an Indian father and an Italo-Swiss mother.
 His family left India in 1945 and settled in Switzerland in 1948.
-Arvind V. Shah was educated in Zurich.
+Arvind V. Shah was educated in Zürich.
 He studied Electrical Engineering at the ETH Zurich, where he received his diploma (1964) and his Ph.D. degree (1969) at the Institute of Applied Physics.
 He remained at this Institute of the ETHZ as lecturer, student advisor and coordinator for projects with industry until 1975.
 During this period, he pursued his plan to contribute to the education of engineers in India.
 For this purpose, he contacted the Swiss Agency for Development and Cooperation (SDC) as well as the relevant authority in India (Electronics Commission of the Government of India).
 Both parties agreed to his proposal for establishing a new Electronics Centre in Bangalore as part of the Indian Institute of Science.
 As a consequence, he moved back to India to become co-director, together with his Indian colleague Prof. B. S. Sonde, of the new Centre for Electronics Design and Technology (CEDT).
 In 1979, Shah accepted a call to become professor at the University of Neuchâtel in the French-speaking part of Switzerland.
 He specialized in materials science and thin-film technology.
 In particular, he studied the design and fabrication of optoelectronic devices, such as solar cells.
 In 1986, his team developed a process for Very High Frequency Plasma Deposition (VHF plasma).
 In 1987, Shah took on an additional, subsidiary position as part-time professor of electronic materials at the École Polytechnique Fédérale de Lausanne (EPFL), one of only two Swiss Federal Institutes of Technology.
 Using VHF plasma technology, his group was able to deposit microcrystalline silicon layers as a new photoactive material for solar cells.
 By combining a microcrystalline with an amorphous silicon layer, a new type of thin-film tandem solar cell was introduced by Shah's group in 1994, under the name of micromorph solar cell.
 It features high conversion efficiency over a wide spectrum of infrared and visible light.
 Shah drew on his experience for cooperation between universities and industries to find licensees for the industrialization of the solar cells pioneered by his group.
 The Swiss company OC Oerlikon took a license in 2003 to provide manufacturing equipment for the fabrication of such cells.
 This activity was subsequently sold to Tokyo Electron (TEL) and became integrated into the TEL Solar Division.